Savamala: 2018–2022 reconstruction

 In October 2015 city decided to erect a monument in the memory of Austrian-born humanitarian Diana Budisavljević.
 Budisavljević saved 15,000 children (of which 12,000 survived) from perishing in the concentration camps in the Independent State of Croatia, operated by the Ustaše regime during World War II.
 In November 2018 it was announced that a monument will be placed in the neighborhood of Staro Sajmište, along the Sava quay and next to the already existing memorial of the Sajmište concentration camp.
 The monument was to be dedicated in the second half of 2019.
 Nothing has been done by November 2019, when city announced that the monument to Budisavljević will be erected across the Sava, on the Sava quay between the renovated Karađorđeva Street and the river.
 Also, the section of the future linear park between Branko's Bridge and the building of the Beton Hall will be named after her.
-By February 2021 the park was already named after Budisavljević, and the location of the future monument was marked.
+By February 2021 the park was already named after Budisavljević, and the location of the future monument was marked with a square of granite cobblestones.
+However, no monument has been erected by January 2024.
+In October 2021 a design competition for the monument was organized.
+There were 16 submissions, and all were rejected.
+One was excluded due to the technicalities, and the others were rejected by the jury as not being "adequate to the theme and heroics of Diana Budisavljević".
+Jury asked the city to organize a new competition, but city purchased five of the rejected designs with "enough esthetic elements".